Brendan Mundorf

-Brendan Mundorf (born July 27, 1984 in Baltimore, Maryland, United States) is an American lacrosse player who played for the Denver Outlaws of Major League Lacrosse and the Philadelphia Wings of the National Lacrosse League.
-He currently plays for the Chesapeake Bayhawks.
+Brendan Mundorf (born July 27, 1984) is an American lacrosse player who played for the Denver Outlaws of Major League Lacrosse and the Philadelphia Wings of the National Lacrosse League.

 Early years

-Brendan Mundorf was born on July 27, 1984 in Ellicott City, Maryland.
+Brendan Mundorf was born on July 27, 1984, in Ellicott City, Maryland, to an Australian father and American mother.
 He later attended Mount Saint Joseph High School in Baltimore.

 College career

-During Mundorf's career at University of Maryland, Baltimore County he was a four-year starter and earned America East Player of the Year in his junior and senior season.
+During Mundorf's career at UMBC he was a four-year starter and earned America East Player of the Year in his junior and senior season.
 He led the Retrievers to back-to-back America East regular season titles in his junior and senior season.
 In his final season he helped the Retrievers go undefeated and earn a berth in the NCAA Tournament.
+He graduated with a degree in sociology.

 NLL career

-Mundorf was a First Round Draft pick (11th Overall) by the Titans in the 2007 NLL Entry Draft.
+Mundorf was a first-round draft pick (11th overall) by the Titans in the 2007 NLL Entry Draft.

 He was awarded Rookie of the Week Honors in Week 10 of the 2007 season.
 During the 2009 NLL season, he was named to the All-Star Game as an injury replacement.
 He was picked 3rd in the 2010 Orlando Titans dispersal draft by the Philadelphia Wings.